ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 Keep general documentation for the collection here.
 Plugins and modules still keep their specific documentation embedded as Python docstrings.
 Use the ``docs`` folder to describe how to use the roles and plugins the collection provides, role requirements, and so on.
 Currently we are looking at Markdown as the standard format for documentation files, but this is subject to change.

-Use ``ansible-doc`` to documentation for plugins inside a collection:
+Use ``ansible-doc`` to view documentation for plugins inside a collection:

 .. code-block:: bash